 Stocks retreat after Powell delivers cautious message: Stock market news today

-After an initial jolt, stocks gave up gains Friday morning after Fed Chair Jerome Powell said the central bank is "prepared to raise rates further," during his widely anticipated remarks at the annual Jackson Hole Economic Symposium in Wyoming.
+After an initial jolt, stocks gave up gains Friday after Fed Chair Jerome Powell said the central bank is "prepared to raise rates further" during his widely anticipated remarks at the annual Jackson Hole Economic Symposium in Wyoming.

 Wall Street initially reacted by inching upward, with the Nasdaq Composite gaining as much as 1%.
 But investors appeared to adopt a dimmer interpretation as they digested the speech.